Skip to main content Skip to main navigation Skip to search

 Protections under the PID Act

-The PID Act provides certain protections to public officials who make public interest disclosures under the PID Act including:
+The PID Act provides certain protection to public officials and former public officials who have made, propose to make or could make a public interest disclosure under the PID Act, including:

-• Immunity from civil, criminal and administrative liability in relation to making a PID
+• Immunity from civil, criminal and administrative liability (including disciplinary action) in relation to making a PID

-• Protection from a reprisal against the public official because of a public interest disclosure
+• Protection from a reprisal against the public official and former public officials because of a public interest disclosure

-Learn more about the Public Interest Disclosure (PID) scheme.
+Learn more about the Public Interest Disclosure (PID Scheme) www.ombudsman.gov.au

 Privacy Statement